Skip to main content

 Who this is for (and not for)

 Graduation day is a photo logistics challenge.
 The ceremony has one crowd, the lunch has another, and the party brings a third.
-Each group takes photos on different phones and expects a different level of tech effort.
 This guide compares platforms that solve that problem.

 This guide is for:

-• Parents or graduates hosting a graduation celebration that spans ceremony, lunch, and party
+• Parents or graduates hosting a celebration that spans ceremony, lunch, and party

 • Families collecting photos from guests who range from grandparents to college roommates

-• Hosts who want one organized graduation photo album online instead of dozens of fragmented sources
+• Hosts who want one organized graduation photo album instead of dozens of fragmented sources

 This is not for: